crsl4/phylogenetics-class/lecture-notes/lecture1.md

 - Good news: This is a graduate level class, no one cares about grades
   - The measure of success is how much you learned
   - How much you learn is entirely up to you: more time dedicated at home, more learning
-- Goos news: Time spent learning phylogenetics today will save you time when doing your own research
+- Good news: Time spent learning phylogenetics today will save you time when doing your own research

 ---
 class: left, top